Lynching of Laura and L. D. Nelson: Shooting

 George Loney formed a posse consisting of himself, Constable Cliff Martin, Claude Littrell, and Oscar Lane, after a steer was stolen from Littrell's property in Paden on May 1.
-Littrell obtained a search warrant from A. W. Jenkins, a Justice of the Peace, which allowed the men to search the Nelson's farm.
+Littrell obtained a search warrant from A. W. Jenkins, a Justice of the Peace, which allowed the men to search the Nelsons' farm.
 They arrived there on May 2 at around 9 pm, and read the warrant to Austin Nelson before entering the house.
 The steer's remains were found in either the barn or house.

-When the men entered the Nelson's home, Loney asked Constable Martin to take the cap off a muzzle-loading shotgun that was hanging on the wall.
+When the men entered the Nelsons' home, Loney asked Constable Martin to take the cap off a muzzle-loading shotgun that was hanging on the wall.
 The Independent reported that, as Martin reached for the gun, Laura Nelson said: "Look here, boss, that gun belongs to me!"
 Martin said he told her that he wanted only to unload the gun.

 The Independent and Ledger offered different versions of events.
 According to the Independent, which was more sympathetic to the Nelsons, Laura grabbed another gun, a Winchester rifle hidden behind a trunk.
 L. D. took hold of the Winchester at the same time, and during the struggle for the gun, it went off.
 A bullet passed through Constable Martin's pant legs, grazing him in the thigh, then hit Loney in the hip and entered his abdomen.
 He walked outside and died a few minutes later.

 According to the Ledger, L. D. had grabbed the Winchester, pumped a shell into it, and fired.
 Austin had then taken hold of the rifle and tried to shoot Littrell, the newspaper said.
 During the ensuing gunfight, Loney had taken shelter behind a wagon.
 No one realized he had been hit until he asked for water; according to the newspaper, Laura responded: "Let the white [sic] die."
 Loney reportedly bled to death within minutes.
 The Ledger described his death as "one of the most cold-blooded murders that has occurred in Okfuskee county".